Maghnie/BAC0/doc/source/connect.rst

        * flask-bootstrap
        * bokeh
        * pandas (numpy)
    To install bokeh, using "conda install bokeh" works really well.
-User will also needs to "pip install" everything else.
+Users also need to "pip install" everything else.

 .. note::
    To run BAC0 in "complete" mode using a RaspberryPi_, I strongly recommend using the package berryconda_.
-This will install Pandas, numpy, already compiled for the Pi and give you access to the "conda" tool.
-You'll then be able to "conda install bokeh" and everythin will be working fine.
-If you try to "pip install pandas" you will face issues as the RPi will have to compile the source and it is a hard taks for a so small device. berryconda_ gives access to a great amount of packages already compiled for the Raspberry Pi.
+This will install Pandas and NumPy already compiled for the Pi, and gives you access to the "conda" tool.
+You'll then be able to "conda install bokeh" and everything will be working fine.
+If you try to "pip install pandas" you will face issues as the RPi will have to compile the source and it is a hard task for such a small device. berryconda_ gives access to a great amount of packages already compiled for the Raspberry Pi.

-Use BAC0 on a different subnect (Foreign Device)
+Use BAC0 on a different subnet (Foreign Device)
 ***************************************************
-In some situations (like using BAC0 with a VPN using TUN) your BAC0 instance will run on a different subnet than the BACnet/IP network.
+In some situations (like using BAC0 with a VPN using TUN) your BAC0 instance will run on a subnet different from the BACnet/IP network.

-BAC0 support being used as a foreign device to cover those cases.
+BAC0 supports being used on a foreign device to cover those cases.

-You must register to a BBMD (BACnet Broadcast Management Device) that will organize broadcast messages so they can be sent through diferent subnet and be available for BAC0.
+You must register to a BBMD (BACnet Broadcast Management Device) that will organize broadcast messages so they can be sent through different subnet and be available for BAC0.

 To do so, use the syntax::